 As a bit of a vagabond early in life, Myra have been blessed to live in different states and countries.
 Myra and her husband like to say that currently they are Mobilians by choice.
 That choice has enabled Myra to work with a number of non-profits with varied focuses from sex education to preschoolers to community growing to housing.
 Myra is looking forward to expanding her circle of friends and knowledge through the Shur Fellows program and the incredible work everyone is involved in.

 Although Marcia Hirshberg likes to say she’s been in League for 100 years and served at every level, she also points out that she is still growing with this wonderful vibrant organization.
 Being a Shur fellow has allowed Marcia to learn new things about how the League works in different areas of the country.
 It gives her the opportunity to interact with intelligent, creative women to solve community issues.
 Outside of Marcia’s League life, she enjoys choral singing (as in her picture), gardening, reading a lot and recently she has been outrageously involved in partisan politics.
+She is also learning Modern Hebrew.
 Marcia’s Scottie dog thinks she should take him for more walks and her husband thinks they should go to more movies.

 Linda Johnson has been active in League since 1980, having served on local and state boards in 4 communities and two states.
 Since moving to Leavenworth, KS with her husband, Carl, Linda has been instrumental in starting a new League there.
 Most recently, Linda has been the secretary on the Kansas board, and an MLD coach.